High Welfare Matching Markets via Descending Price: General Bids

 In this section, we first formalize the failure of equilibrium.
 We then turn to \emph{stability} as a possible saviour.
 We observe that approximate \emph{ex post} stability indeed implies good welfare in \emph{any mechanism}, and that the MM satisfies approximate ex post stability when participants are truthful.

 However, ex post stability is a very strong requirement.
-We formulate an alternative, \emph{ex ante} stability, and show that a ``rebate'' variant of the MM has approximately optimal welfare in any ex-ante stable \emph{Nash} equilibrium.
-We explain the benefit of the rebate payment rule in terms of aligning individual surplus with market clearing without requiring detailed knowledge or communication from the participants.
+We formulate an alternative, \emph{ex ante} stability, and show that the MM has approximately optimal welfare in any ex-ante stable \emph{Nash} equilibrium.
 Finally, however, we observe that this result does not naturally extend to Bayes-Nash equilibrium and illustrate the apparent difficulty involving coordinated communication.